 Fluorine is not fluoride

-Fluoride is formed when fluorine reacts with other elements, thereby transitioning into a stable, controllable form.
+Fluoride is formed when fluorine reacts with other elements, thus transforming into a stable, controllable form.

 This form is: